 Word-specific learning focuses on concepts that are critical to understanding a topic or reading selection.
 Generative learning focuses on an understanding of morphological processes that generate most of the words in the English language.
 Extensive research over the last two decades has provided important insight into the nature and course of learning both word-specific and generative vocabulary, and this edWebinar provides “best practice” examples of instruction for primary, intermediate, and middle school.
 We address how this instruction, which includes the significant role of background knowledge, supports and interacts with comprehension across disciplinary areas.

 Resources are provided that offer supportive and robust content and instructional “how-tos.”
-This presentation will be of keen interest to teachers, those who work with teachers, and those who are responsible for making decisions about instructional resources for schools and districts.
-There will be time for questions at the end of the presentation.
+This recorded presentation will be of keen interest to teachers, those who work with teachers, and those who are responsible for making decisions about instructional resources for schools and districts.

 About the Presenter